-On your mobile or tablet, use it alone or in group study sessions.
+On your desktop, mobile, or tablet, use it alone or in a group.
 Meditate and/or discuss before reading each answer.

 Resist the urge to read it quickly.
 Strive to understand the concept rather than memorizing the words.

 Form meaningful and relevant conversations about each pair of question/answer.